 The vineyards are planted in very rocky soils.
-Micro climates can vary dramatically even on their property – Taylor mentioned during an early Fall day measuring dramatically different temperatures between the high and low parts of their vineyard (not a significant elevation difference).
+Micro climates can vary dramatically even on their property – Taylor mentioned during an early fall day measuring dramatically different temperatures between the high and low parts of their vineyard (without a significant elevation difference).
 During the same time period the temperatures varied by as much as 10 degrees.
 Through a series of piping projects completed in 2015 and 2016, the County of Napa can provide more recycled water for use in both Carneros and Coombsville.
 With water usage always a concern, their vineyards use reclaimed (non potable) water purchased from the County of Napa.

 The 2013 Italics White Blend is an unique (for Napa) 60% Sauvignon Blanc 40% Chardonnay blend.
 The bright golden color in the glass perhaps visually divulges the richness of fruit both aromatically and on the palate.
 Shows a nice depth of aroma including pineapple (which also carries onto the palate), browned sugar, and a nutty nuance.
 The palate is layered and rich with a creamy mouth feel.
 The finish is intense, long lasting and satisfying.
 Certainly not a linear or light styled white wine.
 Delicious by itself.
 And to date, this wine has also only been produced two times.